-Charlotte has many energy-oriented organizations, being called “The New Energy Capital.”
+Charlotte has many energy-oriented organizations, and is called “The New Energy Capital.”
 It houses more than 240 energy-related companies.
 The top employers in the city are Atrium Health, the Charlotte-Mecklenburg Schools, Bank of America, Duke Energy, and the city of Charlotte.

-For students moving to Charlotte, NC for educational opportunities, or for those moving with family, Charlotte has many diverse options.
-The public school system serving Charlotte is the second-largest in the state, and it is recognized as a high-quality educational system.
-There are many colleges and university in Charlotte as well, including the University of North Carolina at Charlotte, the Queens University of Charlotte, and the Central Piedmont Community College.
-For those interested in research, the North Carolina Research Campus is located to the northeast of Charlotte, and it includes both universities and corporate entities that have the same goal: to improve research and development and help support advancements in different fields.
+For those interested in research, the North Carolina Research Campus is located to the northeast of Charlotte.
+It includes both universities and corporate entities that have the same goal: to improve research and development and help support advancements in different fields.

 Things to Do in Charlotte, NC

-Charlotte has plenty to offer for everyone.
-Its museums, for instance, are eclectic and diverse.
-You can enjoy a relaxing afternoon admiring the art galleries of Mint Museum, engaging with mind-stimulating, interactive exhibitions at the Discovery Place Science, or have fun at the NASCAR Hall of Fame.
+Charlotte has plenty to offer everyone.
+For instance, its museums are eclectic and diverse.
+You can enjoy a relaxing afternoon admiring the art galleries of Mint Museum, engaging with mind-stimulating and interactive exhibitions at the Discovery Place Science, or have fun at the NASCAR Hall of Fame.

 For history buffs, the Levine Museum of the New South is the perfect destination for a quick history lesson on North Carolina and the South.